High schoolers & caregivers: Participate in a mental health research study at the library

 The Oak Park Public Library has partnered with researchers at Northwestern University to co-develop a mental health program for high school students.

-The program is now looking for high school students in grades 9-12 to help test out the program at the library.
+The research team seeks eligible high school students in grades 9-12 to help test out the program at the library.
 Students can earn up to $115 in gift cards for participating.

 Requirements include attending two in-person sessions at the Oak Park Public Library (1 hour each), completing online surveys, and sharing your feedback to help improve the program for other students.